 **RECIPE UPDATE** - I just posted a NEW and IMPROVED version of this recipe that you can view here: Quick & Healthy Christmas Pudding with Cashew Brandy Creme

 It wouldn’t be Christmas in my family without enjoying my Grandma's famous Christmas pudding with brandy sauce.
-Months in advance my Grandma gathers together the ingredients, soaks the fruit, steams the puddings and finally stores them safely away in the very back of her fridge, ready for Christmas.
-It’s one of the highlights of Christmas day and is loved by all whom have had the privilege of consuming its fruity goodness.
-I was hoping to feature her on the site this month but time did not allow.
-She has promised to teach me all she knows and I hope to feature her loved recipe this time next year.
+Months in advance my Grandma gathers together the ingredients, soaks the fruit, steams the puddings and finally stores them safely away in the very back of her fridge ready for Christmas.
+It’s one of the highlights of Christmas day and is loved by all who have had the privilege of consuming its fruity goodness.
+She has promised to teach me all she knows and I hope to feature her loved recipe on the site in the near future.

-But TODAY I’m excited to share with you this gluten, dairy, and refined sugar free, quick and healthy Christmas pudding recipe (hello long descriptive title).
+But TODAY I am excited to share with you this gluten, dairy, and refined sugar-free, quick and healthy Christmas pudding recipe (hello long descriptive title).

 My mum is gluten intolerant so I usually prepare this pudding for her at Christmas.
 She can attest to its deliciousness!

 - 1½ whole oranges roughly chopped (include the skin)

 - ⅓ cup coconut oil